OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-07.md

 ## Acts 7:50

-> Was it not My hand that made all these things?’
+> Is it not My hand that made all these things?’

 ---